Money Movers: Release

 The film, when it was released in 1979, failed badly at the box office, taking $330,000 which was some $206,861 less than the film's budget.
 Beresford:

 Nobody went to see it.
 I went on the opening night in Melbourne and there were three people there and me.
 I was sitting up the back wondering what time the session started and then the film came on.
 I thought, 'this is going to be a disaster'.
 And it was.

 20/20 Filmsight said the film is "often let down by stagy performances, uneven editing and a poor script", but is "worth checking out."

 Movie News said Money Movers "delivers an intriguing plot and hair-raising suspense with incredible pace and ferocity."

 Australian Screen said that "Money Movers was ahead of its time, and may have suffered because of that.
 The film opened early in 1979, and failed badly, but it was not alone – 1979 was the worst year for Australian films, in box-office terms, since the new wave of Australian cinema had begun."

 The movie has since gained something of a cult following among speedway fans in Australia largely thanks to the footage of the much-loved Rowley Park which closed just 13 months after filming was completed.

+Filmink argued the movie was "one of the best Australian crime films ever made... unpretentious, stripped back, moves like a freight train, juggles several plots and a wide galaxy of characters with incredible skill, and is superbly acted from the biggest part to the smallest."